 Normally we associate road trips with summertime, but sometimes it’s worth braving the cold if it means experiencing extra holiday cheer.
-With a pandemic-themed Christmas season potentially disturbing plans to gather with friends and family, it might be good to get away and experience a different sort of holly-jolliness.
+This year it might be good to get away and experience a different sort of holly-jolliness.
 Here are three towns in Kansas and Missouri that take Christmas to the next level.

 3 hours south via I-49

 “Noel” is actually pronounced like it rhymes with mole, but during the holidays, the town honors its festive name with a Christmas ritual.
 Every year, the Noel post office uses decorative postmarks, a tradition that dates back to the 1930s.